PlumpMath/less-interop/README.md

 ---- | ----
 "hello world" | '"hello world"'

-*Note:* strings that contain a whitespace but are not quoted will not be quoted.
+*Note:* strings that contain a whitespace but are not quoted will result in the words being joined with a comma.
-I'm not even sure if this is even valid LESS syntax in most cases.
+See the section "Multiple values being juxtaposed" below for an explanation.

 LESS | JS
 ---- | ----
-hello world | 'hello world'
+hello world | 'hello, world'

 ### Pixels will result in plain numbers